mgatland/mcmanager/README.md

 Sign up to cron-job.org

 Create a new cron job that goes to https://yourherokudynoname.herokuapp.com/shutdown (put in your actual dyno name!) and change it to a POST request.
 Schedule it to run every hour, or however often you like.
 The server won't shut down while people are playing - although there is a bug currently where it will if you've been playing for less than 5 minutes when it checks.

+### Step 8

+Open Minecraft.
+Go to the multiplayer menu and add a new server.
+Paste in your reserved IP address.

+You are ready to go!